ganeti/ganeti/man/gnt-instance.rst

 access
    If 'userspace', instance will access this disk directly without going through a block device, avoiding expensive context switches with kernel space.
-This options works only for RBD and Gluster devices.
+This option works only for RBD, Gluster and ExtStorage devices.
 If not specified, the default access of the node-group (possibly inherited from the cluster-wide settings) will be used.

 When creating ExtStorage disks, also arbitrary parameters can be passed,